SwarmStorm/awesome/README.md

 *   [backuppc/backuppc](https://github.com/backuppc/backuppc) - BackupPC is a high-performance, enterprise-grade system for backing up to a server's disk.

 *   [operepo/ope](https://github.com/operepo/ope) - Open Prison Education project - Code and scripts to enable offline docker services and offline laptop syncing for inmate education

+*   [newsnowlabs/dockside](https://github.com/newsnowlabs/dockside) - Create dev containers that mirror your prod environment.
+Develop over SSH, using VS Code/Jet Brains, or code right from your browser.
+Stage any number of containers to showcase your work to co-workers and clients.
+Dockside is an open source 'Codespaces' that runs on local machine, on prem, or in the cloud.

 ## Vue